stamen/panorama-template/README.md

 # Panorama Template
-Stripped-down, modernized version of the [American Panorama template](https://github.com/americanpanorama/panorama-template).
+Stripped-down, modernized (as of April 2016) version of the [American Panorama template](https://github.com/americanpanorama/panorama-template).
 This template/boilerplate offers a starting point for creating applications that use components from [Stamen](http://stamen.com)'s [Panorama toolkit](https://github.com/stamen/panorama).
 It is built using [React](https://facebook.github.io/react/), [Redux](redux.js.org), and [React Router](https://github.com/reactjs/react-router), but uses only a minimal subset of offerings from each.
 While designed to be used with [Panorama toolkit](https://github.com/stamen/panorama), at it's heart it's really just a React project template, and can be used with or without the Panorama components.

 ## Setup